MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-531-Pay-Under-General-Schedule/subpart-B-Determining-Rate-Basic-Pay/subjectgroup-ECFR9b085ee4a0f815a-Setting-Pay-When-Appointment-Position-Changes/section-531.212.md

 (i) The superior qualifications of the candidate under paragraph (b)(1) of this section or the special agency need for the candidate's services under paragraph (b)(2) of this section which justifies a higher than minimum rate;

-(ii) An explanation of the factor(s) and supporting documentation under paragraph (c) of this section which were used to justify the rate at which the employee's pay is set.
+(ii) An explanation of the factors and supporting documentation under paragraph (c) of this section which were used to justify the rate at which the employee's pay is set.
 The written documentation must explain how the factors directly relate to the rate approved; and

 (iii) The reasons for authorizing a higher than minimum rate instead of or in addition to a recruitment incentive under 5 CFR part 575, subpart A.

 (f) *Ensuring compliance.* An agency must establish appropriate internal guidelines and evaluation procedures to ensure compliance with the law, this section of OPM regulations, and agency policies.

 [70 FR 31291, May 31, 2005, as amended at 73 FR 66152, Nov.
 7, 2008; 77 FR 28222, May 11, 2012; 78 FR 49362, Aug.
-14, 2013]
+14, 2013; 89 FR 5754, Jan.
+30, 2024]